dingwilson/SwiftVideoBackground/README.md

 ```swift
 backgroundVideo.createBackgroundVideo(url: "Background", type: mp4", alpha: 0.5)
 ```
-Use the createBackground function, with the name of the video or gif under `url`, the file type (popular ones include mp4, mov, and gif) under `type`, and an alpha value between 0 and 1 under `alpha`, to adjust the brightness of the video.
+Use the `createBackgroundVideo` function, with the name of the video or gif under `url`, the file type (popular ones include mp4, mov, and gif) under `type`, and an alpha value between 0 and 1 under `alpha`, to adjust the brightness of the video.

 Note: Make sure you have added a video file to the project, and targeted the project.